volatiletech/sqlboiler/README.md

 ### Requirements

-* Go 1.6 minimum, and Go 1.7 for compatibility tests.
+* Go 1.13, older Go versions are not supported.
 * Table names and column names should use `snake_case` format.
   * We require `snake_case` table names and column names.
 This is a recommended default in Postgres, and we agree that it's good form, so we're enforcing this format for all drivers for the time being.